Security-Onion-Solutions/securityonion-docs/IntroductionToSecurityOnion.rst

 NIDS:

 -  Rule-driven NIDS.
-For rule-driven network intrusion detection, Security Onion offers the choice of Snort (http://snort.org/) or Suricata (http://suricata-ids.org/).
+For rule-driven network intrusion detection, Security Onion offers the choice of Snort (https://snort.org/) or Suricata (https://suricata-ids.org/).
 Rule-based systems look at network traffic for fingerprints and identifiers that match known malicious, anomalous or otherwise suspicious traffic.
 You might say that they’re akin to antivirus signatures for the network, but they’re a bit deeper and more flexible than that.
 -  Analysis-driven NIDS.
-For analysis-driven network intrusion detection, Security Onion offers The Bro Network Security Monitor, also known as Bro IDS (http://bro-ids.org/).
-Bro is developed and maintained by the International Computer Science Institute at the University of California at Berkeley and supported with National Science Foundation funding.
+For analysis-driven network intrusion detection, Security Onion offers Bro (Zeek)(https://zeek.org/).
 Unlike rule-based systems that look for needles in the haystack of data, Bro says, “Here’s all your data and this is what I’ve seen.
 Do with it what you will and here’s a framework so you can.”
 Bro monitors network activity and logs any